 BASCA’s British Composer Awards 2017 Photo by Mark Allan

 Benjamin Oliver is a composer, conductor and jazz pianist.
 He is Associate Professor in Composition at the University of Southampton.
-More than sixty of his works have been performed by performers including Ensemble Paramirabo (Canada), London Sinfonietta, Yshani Perinpanayagam, Dorothy Chan (USA), Riot Ensemble, Elizabeth Kenny, Ivo Neame and the BBC Symphony Orchestra.
+More than sixty of his works have been performed by performers including Ensemble Paramirabo (Canada), London Sinfonietta, Yshani Perinpanayagam, Dorothy Chan (USA), Riot Ensemble, Elizabeth Kenny, Ivo Neame, Laefer Quartet and the BBC Symphony Orchestra.
 He often collaborates with practitioners from other artforms such as poet Luke Wright, theatre-maker Rachel Warr, filmmaker and audiovisual artist Moe Myat May Zarchi (Myanmar) and with researchers outside music.

-Ben’s work has been broadcast on BBC Radio 3, recorded and released by labels including Linn, Prima Facie and Coviello Contemporary, selected by scorefollower and his piece ‘Loop Concerto’ was nominated in the Contemporary Jazz category of the British Composer Awards 2017.
+Ben’s work has been broadcast on BBC Radio 3, recorded and released by labels including Linn, Prima Facie and Coviello Contemporary, and twice selected by scorefollower.
+Loop Concerto was nominated in the Contemporary Jazz category of the British Composer Awards 2017, and Drip Feeder was shortlisted for the British section for the ISCM World New Music Days Festival 2024.

 Things some people have said: